BigBlueHat/annotator-pouchdb/README.md

 $ cfx run --profile# rashly assuming you have the Mozilla Add-on SDK installed
 ```

-Then, visit a web page, click the Firefox icon (this'll change...of course) in
+Then, visit a web page, and Annotate!!!
-the toolbar, then Annotate!!!

 Close the browser, follow those steps again, annotate some more!! :smiley_cat:

-Obviously, clicking that icon everytime ain't great...so imma fix that...soon.

 ## Replication